SparkPost/support-docs/articles/integrations/signals-integration.md

 # Custom Message ID

-If you use cutsom message IDs, the Singals integration will use that value to identify your events accross SparkPost.
+If you use cutsom IDs to track your emails, the Singals integration will use that value to identify your events accross SparkPost.
 You can find your custom ID value in the `message_id` field of every event.
 You can search for specific events using the [Events Search](https://app.sparkpost.com/reports/message-events)([EU](https://app.eu.sparkpost.com/reports/message-events)) Message IDs filter.

+# Anonymized Recipient Addresses

+The Signals integration allows you to anonymize recipient addresses in your sending data.
+When this feature is enabled, recipient addresses are hashed before being sent to SparkPost.
+These anonymized events will contain a `rcpt_hash` field with the hashed address instead of the normal `rcpt_to` & `raw_rcpt_to` field.
+You can search for anonymized events using the original address or the hash string through the [Events Search](https://app.sparkpost.com/reports/message-events)([EU](https://app.eu.sparkpost.com/reports/message-events)) Recipient Address filter.